yogeshmpandey/yogeshmpandey.github.io/_posts/2019-04-26-Taiwan-Trip.md

 <img src="https://i.imgur.com/HqV21xr.jpg" alt="Taiwan">
 >Starting the hike

 Later in the evening, I went for a hike to the elephant mountain.
 Taipei is a hiker's paradise, with more than 150 marked hikes from the city.
-It was a small hike around 3-4 km from the bus station.
+It is a small hike around 3-4 km from the bus station.
 The city line and especially Taipei 101 looks amazing from here.
 When I was here, the top floors of Taipei 101 were in the clouds.

 <img src="https://i.imgur.com/Pox7AKV.jpg" alt="Taiwan">
 >Well illuminated pathways